 One ad said: "Tom Never Again in 'Blue Bloods.'"
 A second ad read: "Tom's Final Words before Leaving the Stage Forever."

-However, both of these ads led to a scam.
-Readers who clicked on the ads were led to a page on starstruck24.com where they could supposedly purchase “Blue Bloods S11” for $27.
+However, both of these ads were misleading.
+Readers who clicked on the ads were led to a page on starstruck24.com where they could supposedly purchase "Blue Bloods S11" for $27.

 The website may have appeared legitimate with a photograph of Selleck and an article about "Blue Bloods."
 It also had an "add to cart" button and appeared to be an online store.
 However, this was not a legitimate website.
 It was not offering episodes of "Blue Bloods."
 Users who gave financial information to starstruck24.com should contact their bank or credit card company to take appropriate action.
 The story on the page was stolen from an article on Showbiz CheatSheet.